r00tstici/writeups/DaVinciCTF_2021/Da Vinci vs Pacioli/README.md

 To access the encrypted database we need a master password.

 Even though the file is called "nothing to see here" we still tried to take a look.
-Also because the file has a large size.
+Also because the file has a large size (1,3 GB).
 The output of the command `strings nothing_to_see_here` appears to return a repeating pattern.

 ```